 Hybrid Commercial Fire Alarm Systems

 This is a system that borrows elements from both the conventional and addressable systems.
-It maintains the zoning system where the building is divided into different fire zones, while at the same time having an addressable system to pinpoint the exact location of the fire.
-This is a more customized system that is often built to suit the specific needs of a building.
+Also, it maintains the zoning system where the building divided into different fire zones, while at the same time having an addressable system to pinpoint the exact location of the fire.
+This is a more customized system that often built to suit the specific needs of a building.

-Apart from these basic designs, commercial fire alarm systems are packed with enhanced features that make it easier to detect fires and evacuate people from the building.
+Apart from these basic designs, commercial fire alarm systems packed with enhanced features that make it easier to detect fires and evacuate people from the building.
 The new features utilize new innovations and current networking technology to provide buildings with the protection they need.
-Below are some of the features included in commercial fire alarm systems:
+Below some of the features included in commercial fire alarm systems.

 This is a new technology that is at the frontline of early fire detection.
-This detector continuously samples room air and scans it for small particles that are produced as a result of combustion.
+However, this detector continuously samples room air and scans it for small particles that produced as a result of combustion.
 It is almost a thousand more times sensitive than the classic smoke detector.
 It can detect a match lit in the next room.
-Unlike the usual smoke detectors that will only detect a fire after its already smoking, these detectors in the modern commercial fire alarm systems pick up a fire in its earliest stages before it is established.
+Unlike the smoke detectors only detect fire smoking.
+These detectors in the modern commercial fire alarm systems pick up a fire in earliest stages before it established.
 This way it is easier to contain it.

 Network Integrated Fire Detectors

 Video surveillance is more than a security feature.
 Some commercial fire alarm systems use cameras placed strategically to detect fires.
-The video footage is used to monitor any fire outbreak, and help the managers decide on which step to take next.
+The video footage used to monitor any fire outbreak and help the managers decide to take the next step.

 Emergency Evacuation System

 Classic alarms included a one-way address system that only sends out an evacuation message.
-Current commercial fire alarm systems have several features in place to help evacuate the building:
+However, the current commercial fire alarm systems have several features in place to help evacuate the building:

 - Multisensory evacuation signals – incorporation of an audio message, with light signals and video screening to warn the occupants of the fire.
 This way, even